 The current school building was opened in 1974.
 We have 21 classes – with each classroom equipped with an interactive Promethean Board.
 Kirkliston is proud of its open play area where all early years classes have the opportunity to investigate and play creatively.
 There is a kitchen area with cooking facilities which is used by the whole school.
 Our main hall is used for PE with our specialist.
 School shows and whole school events are an integral part of Kirkliston Primary.
 We are lucky to have a Breakfast/After School Club which is run separate to the school.

 We have fairly extensive school grounds with both grass and tarmac areas, a quiet friendship garden, sports areas, a welcome garden, friendship stop, All Weather pitch and picnic benches for seating around the grounds.
 Working with pupils and parents we are constantly looking at ways of improving our playground; at a recent meeting with children staff and parents a subgroup was identified who will work to enhance the developments in the playground to correlate with the completion of the extension planning phases.
 They have many great ideas for the development of our playground!

-Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teachers, Mrs Irene Whitford and Mrs Dorothy Fowler and part time Principal Teacher, Mrs Helen Bartholomew.
+Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teachers, Mrs Irene Whitford and Mrs Dorothy Fowler and two Principal Teachers, Mrs Helen Bartholomew and Mrs Linda Hughes.
 The school also has a part time Business Manager, Linsey Luca.

-The Nursery is ably managed by the Principal Teacher, Mrs Karen McCay and Mrs Irene Whitford.
+The Nursery is ably managed by the Principal Teacher, Mrs Fiona Kay and Deputy Head, Mrs Irene Whitford.